tidev/titanium-karma-client/README.md

 ### KarmaClient.connect()

-Connect to the Karma server and starts the test run.
-This will
+Connects to the Karma server and starts the test run.

 ### Event API